 Reuse indicator

-• The main reuse methods are passing or selling on to family and friends.
+• The main reuse channels are passing on or selling to family and friends, and online selling.

 What do we see?

-In 2019, the total amount of reuse in Flanders was measured for the first time.
-The total amount came to 221,000 tonnes of goods, which equates to 33.8 kg per inhabitant.
+In 2018, the total amount of recycling in Flanders was measured for the first time.
+The total amount was 221 kilotonnes of goods, corresponding to 33.8 kg per inhabitant.
+By 2022, the total reuse indicator has increased to 35.5 kg per inhabitant or 238 kilotonnes of goods.

 What’s the aim?